-Always try the first two options before the third one listed below:
+Solution: (Always try the first two options before the third one listed below!)

-- Replace the liner or add cushions to your particular mask. **Not all masks are made the same, so no, you cannot use your husband’s/wife’s mask or cushions sorry!
+- Replace the liner or add cushions to your particular mask. **Not all masks are made the same, so make sure you aren’t using your husband/wife’s different masks or cushions!

 - Call your provider.
-If you tried both options above, it means you have the wrong size mask or just a leaky one.
-Call us at (877) 307-2727 to talk to our clinical care to get the comfort you deserve asap!
+If you tried both options above, it probably means you have the wrong size mask or a leaky one.
+Call us at (877) 307-2727 to talk to our clinical care team to get the comfort you deserve ASAP.

 What happens if you ignore this:

-CPAP user or not, sinus infections are not fun nor do you wish them on anyone.
-No, not even your enemy.
-Are you getting them more often recently?
-Ask yourself when was the last time you cleaned your CPAP?
-Yes that is right, you have to clean your machine because unfortunately it does not clean itself.
-If you have not cleaned your tubes, machine or masks you are infesting yourself with all this bacteria you never knew existed!
-Having these unwanted germs can cause you to be sick more often or worsen your sickness.
+Whether you’re a CPAP user or not, sinus infections are a hassle to deal with.
+If you feel as though you’ve been getting sinus infections more often or recently, ask yourself when was the last time you cleaned your CPAP machine?
+It is very important to clean because your machine unfortunately doesn’t clean itself.
+If you have not cleaned out your tubes, machines or masks then you are putting yourself at risk for ingesting bacteria you never knew existed!
+These unwanted germs can cause you to be sick more often or worsen your sickness.
 Fortunately, there are nice solutions!

-It happens!
-If you are already claustrophobic you know the feeling too well and can cope but if this is new to you don’t worry.
-There are millions of people with claustrophobia & we have tips for you!
-That’s right we want you to feel like a million bucks!
+It happens, and it’s common!
+If you are already claustrophobic, you may know how to cope with the feeling, but if this is new to you don’t worry.
+There are millions of people with claustrophobia and we have helpful tips for you.
+Feel your best and sleep even better!

 - Hold the mask to your face and breathe through it.

-- Wear the mask and all accessories and do the same as step 1.
+- Wear the mask with all accessories and do the same as step #1.

-- Do steps one and two but attach the hose to your CPAP machine and set at a low-setting. **Make sure ramp feature is turned on**
+- Do steps #1 and #2, but attach the hose to your CPAP machine and set at a low setting. **Make sure ramp feature is turned on**

-- Set an alarm for the first couple of weeks to check to see if your device is still on.
+- Set an alarm for the first couple of weeks to check and see that your device is still on.

 - As always, feel free to give us a call to see if you are up for a replacement mask!

-Chinstraps are the best friend we always needed but may never have wanted.
-In the case of CPAP therapy, we learn to love them.
-Another option is a full-face-mask which covers your mouth and nose.
+- Chinstraps are the best friend you never imagined needing, but they can really do the trick!
+In the case of CPAP therapy, you learn to love them.